Salam4nder/chat/README.md

 # chat
 Chat application using ScyllaDB and Kafka.

+## Running
+This app is WIP, so running it is kind of hacky at the moment.
+`make scylla` to spin up a single-node ScyllaDB instance and wait ~30 sec for it to boot up.
+`make migrate` to apply the migration files found in `internal/db/cql`.
+`make server` to start serving requests.
+`make client` to connect to the websocket server.

 ## Testing
 Run tests with `make test` or with `go test ./...`.
 Tests that need a database connection will be excluded from these commands.
 To run the database tests, run `make test-db`.